directus/directus/docs/reference/system/branches.md

 #### Request Body

 `keys` **Required**\
-Array of primary keys of the versions you'd like to update.
+Array of primary keys of the branches you'd like to update.

 `data` **Required**\
-The name property of the [version object](#the-version-object).
+The name property of the [branch object](#the-branch-object).

 ### Response

-Returns the [version objects](#the-version-object) for the updated versions.
+Returns the [branch objects](#the-branch-object) for the updated branches.

 ### Example

 <SnippetToggler :choices="['REST', 'GraphQL', 'SDK']" label="API">
 <template #rest>

-`PATCH /versions`
+`PATCH /branches`

 ```json
 {